Louisiana–Monroe Warhawks baseball

-The Louisiana–Monroe Warhawks baseball (formerly the Northeast Louisiana Indians) team represents the University of Louisiana at Monroe in NCAA Division I college baseball.
+The ULM Warhawks baseball (formerly the Northeast Louisiana Indians) team represents the University of Louisiana at Monroe in NCAA Division I college baseball.
 The Warhawks baseball team competes in the Sun Belt Conference.
-The Warhawks play their home games on campus at Warhawk Field, and are currently coached by Michael Federico.
+The Warhawks play their home games on campus at Lou St. Amant Field, and are currently coached by Ford Pemberton.

 History

 Head coaches

 The Warhawks have had 12 head coaches in the history of their baseball program:

 Notes: Brad Holland was fired after an 0–13 start in 2006 and was replaced by Jeff Schexnaider.
 Schexnaider was fired after an 8–17 start in 2014 and was replaced by Bruce Peddie.